jkusa-jr/Comics/README.md

 Thanks to https://github.com/ArtskydJ/comicsrss.com for makeing this possable!

-Sometimes it takes a while to load so be patient.
+Sometimes it takes a while to load so be patient